 About Homeward Trust Edmonton

 Homeward Trust Edmonton (HTE) is a community-based, comprehensive housing organization that provides leadership and resources towards ending homelessness in Edmonton.
 We fulfill our mandate by leading initiatives and programs, engaging key partners, conducting research, creating awareness, and funding housing and support projects.
-As the organization responsible for implementation and management of the provincial and municipal Ten Year Plans to end homelessness and the federal Homelessness Partnering Strategy, HTE is responsible for administering public funding allocations in line with strategies developed in close coordination with community, government, and industry stakeholders and partners.
+As the lead organization responsible for administering public funding allocations in line with strategies developed in close coordination with community, government, and industry stakeholders and partners.

 A dynamic work environment with high-energy, dedicated and passionate people, Homeward Trust identifies the gaps and priorities of the community with respect to the continuum of housing, support services and other needs.
 Based upon those needs, HTE consolidates and leverages public, not for profit and private sector funding to support those initiatives.
 In the process HTE instills a high degree of accountability, promotes community awareness of housing and homelessness issues, and provides central administration to programs as necessary and appropriate.
 In addition, Homeward Trust funds research projects and liaises with leading thinkers and practitioners in housing and homelessness from across Canada.